CNielsen94/PA_reminder/files/readme.md

 Current issues with model (is also listed inside actual script for now):
 - check events tool is not a valid tool.
 This seems to be due to inconsistent inputs from the LLM chain.
 - General inconsistency - Sometimes the model doesn't correctly save an event to dictionary, causing the calendar variable as well as 'events.json' to be output as empty.
-- add_event_from_string functions does work properly, however it has unnecessary code smell in terms of the try: except:.
-The exception error seems to always be thrown regardless of function input.
-Should be tested further to see if this is causing inconsistent performance.
+- add_event_from_string functions does work properly, however the LLM model has issues with usage of quotation marks.
+By default it wraps a string with single quotation, which causes an input if it attempts to use an apostrophe mid sentence/word.
+For example; correct input = 'doctors appointment, 12-06-01-12-00', wrong input = 'doctor's appointment, 12-06-01-12-00'.